Vasista-28/Retail-Pricing/README.md

 ![output](https://user-images.githubusercontent.com/52853755/178155271-c3aa91a9-02af-47fd-a294-f270a6a38e2f.png)

-Prints all the values on the IDE Screen
+This model prints all the values on the IDE Screen

 ...................................................................................................................................